RobinBoers/bix/README.md

 Bix is a simple tool that wraps package managers.
 Why?
 Well I work with a lot of codebases, in a lot of languages and grew tired of accidentally typing `mix phx.server` in a node project, or `cargo run` in an elixir project and vice versa.

+Besides that, bix also includes shortcuts to perform common tasks, like initializing a repo, and running deploy scripts.
 For example, this is what I would normally run to initialize a new project:

 ```fish
 mkdir lok && cd lok